wisecash/wisecash-support/_posts/2000-01-01-bank-account-balance-forecast-and-runway-estimation.md

 | in 3 days |  Client Invoice #2 |   $7,500 | already paid <input type="checkbox" checked="checked" disabled="disabled" />  |       $0 |                  $30,000 |
 | in 5 days |    Quarterly Taxes | -$9,000 | to be paid <input type="checkbox" disabled="disabled" /> | -$9,000 |                        $21,000 |

-So when you provide your current bank account balance, make sure to also mark as paid (by "checking" them in WiseCash) all the transactions who already occurred, otherwise you will double-count the related transactions and your forecast will be plain wrong.

-## Verify your cash-flow forecasting data is up-to-date
+## Update your cash-flow forecasting data

 Given what's written above:

 * Make sure to check your latest bank report in order to update your forecast data.
-* Mark as paid (into WiseCash) all transactions which occurred on your bank report.
+* Mark as paid (into WiseCash) all transactions which occurred on your bank report, to avoid double-counting.

 This way your forecast will be in sync with your bank account state.